appliedAI-Initiative/pymetrius/README.md

 helper script (both also invoked by tox).
 The resulting repository will contain a gitlab ci/cd pipeline that will run the test suite and publish docu, badges and reports.

-In the documentation links to source code will be created, therefore you will be prompted to give the project's path relative to our gitlab url (https://gitlab.aai.lab/).
+In the documentation links to source code will be created, therefore you will be prompted to give the project's url.

 See the resulting repository's [readme]({{cookiecutter.project_name}}/README-dev.md) for further details